-How the coup in Guinea could lift car prices — or foster better deals for its people
+How the coup in Guinea could raise car prices — or foster better deals for its people

 Analysts warned of potential turbulence — “military juntas are notoriously fickle,” one British consultancy noted — as the prices of Guinean bauxite shipments to China, its top customer, hit an 18-month high.

 The Russian firm Rusal, one of the planet’s biggest aluminum producers, threatened to evacuate its workers from Guinea, and the cost of aluminum clung to a 10-year peak.
-Researchers said shoppers around the globe could expect a financial jolt if the flow of bauxite ruptured.
+Researchers said shoppers around the globe could expect a financial jolt if the flow of bauxite was ruptured.

 “The uncertainty in Guinea could put cost pressure on the value chain for anything that contains primary aluminum,” said Alan Clark, an Australian bauxite analyst.
 “The consumer pays more.”

-Miners can only await clarity from the new military rulers, Eric Humphery-Smith, a British risk consultant, wrote in a snap-reaction to the takeover.
+Miners can only await clarity from the new military rulers, Eric Humphery-Smith, a British risk consultant, wrote in a snap reaction to the takeover.

-By Tuesday, no evidence surfaced of a production drop-off.
+By Tuesday, no evidence had surfaced of a production drop-off.
 Still, he added, fresh contract negotiations or even state property seizures “cannot be discounted.”

 In Conakry, the capital, the coup leader offered conflicting messages on the issue.